ahadas/ahadas.github.io/about.md

 I live in Herzliya, Israel.

 # Projects
-Following are the projects I work on nowadays or worked on in the past.
+Following are projects I work on these days or major ones I worked on in the past.
 More information about my open source contributions is available on [Open HUB](https://www.openhub.net/accounts/Arik_Hadas/).

 ## oVirt {#ovirt}